Down-bending Breaks in Galactic Disks Are an Intrinsic Byproduct of Inside-out Growth: Introduction

 It has long been recognized that galactic disk radial surface-brightness profiles are described by an exponential function \citep{freeman1970}.
 However, deviations are frequently observed in the outer regions, which are typically classified into three distinct categories: Type~I (single-exponential), Type~II (down-bending), and Type~III (up-bending) \citep{erwin2005, pohlen2006}.
 Single-exponential (Type~I) disks are widely regarded as the natural baseline configuration in theoretical models \citep[e.g.,][]{mo1998, vandenBosch2001, dutton2009} as well as morphological decomposition in observations \citep[e.g.,][]{peng2010, diaz2016}. \citet{wangenci2022} suggested that the exponential profile of disk galaxies can be a natural product due to the viscosity of gas.

 The distribution of these disk profiles exhibits a dependence on stellar mass, Hubble type, and local environment.
 Type~II profiles are prevalent in the mass range $\log(M_\star/M_\odot)\approx 9.5$--10.5, whereas Type~III profiles dominate the high-mass regime, $\log(M_\star/M_\odot)\gtrsim 10.5$ \citep{tang2020}.
 This mass dependence is reflected in morphology: Type~II profiles occur more frequently in late-type, disk-dominated galaxies, while Type~III profiles are more characteristic of early-type systems \citep{pohlen2006, gutierrez2011, laine2016, tang2020}.
+The Milky Way has also been found to follow a Type~II break profile \citep{wang2018mapping, lian2024, lian2025}.
+U-shaped average age profiles have been found to be prevalent in Type~II disk galaxies \citep{de2007,radburn2012,dale2015}, although \citet{ruiz2015} argued that the U-shaped age profiles and Type~II breaks are not necessarily coupled.
 Moreover, the characteristic Type~II break radius scales positively with galaxy mass and has been observed to shift outward over cosmic time \citep{trujillo2005, azzollini2008, pohlen2006}.

 Various physical processes have been invoked to explain the formation of Type~III profiles, involving either internal dynamical evolution or external environmental effects.
-Internally, galactic bars can scatter stars from circular orbits onto large, elongated trajectories \citep{brunetti2011}, effectively transforming Type~I or II profiles into Type~III configurations \citep{herpich2017, ruiz2017}.
+Internally, galactic bars can scatter stars from circular orbits onto large, elongated trajectories \citep{brunetti2011}, effectively transforming Type~I or~II profiles into Type~III configurations \citep{herpich2017, ruiz2017}.
 Externally, minor mergers and tidal interactions redistribute stellar material via tidal torques that propel inner stars outward \citep{younger2007}.
 Additionally, stellar material stripped from satellite galaxies during mergers adds directly to the light of the outer regions \citep{cooper2013}.